ballerina-platform/ballerina-spec/beps/lib-ftp/1490_file_content_listener.md

    - See [Section 5: Fallback Behavior](#5-fallback-behavior-for-unmatched-content-methods) for fallback chain details.

 4. **File Deletion Handling**:
-   - When files are deleted, the listener invokes the `onFileDeleted` method with an array of deleted file paths.
+   - When files are deleted, the listener invokes the `onFileDelete` method with the deleted file path.
-   - If `onFileDeleted` is not implemented, the service will not receive deletion notifications (unless the deprecated `onFileChange` method is implemented for backward compatibility).
+   - If `onFileDelete is not implemented, the service will not receive deletion notifications (unless the deprecated `onFileChange` method is implemented for backward compatibility).

 #### 2.2.
 Method Handling Strategies